elysium-station/usbx/docs/intro/stablecoin.md

 Blackfury has a built-in price oracle module that periodically accepts near real-time quotes from active staking validators, and first removes outliers with large deviations, and then takes the median as the final true and fair on-chain price.
 Since the Blackfury stablecoin is anchored in $USD, the oracle quotes will also be denominated in $USD, which is actually `$1 * 1e-6` given the need for some precision.
-The tokens to be quoted are first FURY and USM, and then all the asset tokens used to back or collateralize the stablecoin (e.g. ETH) will also need to be quoted.
+The tokens to be quoted are first FURY and USBX, and then all the asset tokens used to back or collateralize the stablecoin (e.g. ETH) will also need to be quoted.
 Blackfury encourages staking validators to take diversified market price sources that help the oracle's final quotes faithfully reflect real market prices.

-The price data from the oracle will be directly applied to the exchange rate calculations during the minting and burning of USM, which is critical to the operation of the entire system and the pegging stability of USM.
+The price data from the oracle will be directly applied to the exchange rate calculations during the minting and burning of USBX, which is critical to the operation of the entire system and the pegging stability of USBX.
 Therefore, Blackfury does not rule out the possibility of introducing quotes from professional oracles with sufficient credibility, such as Chainlink, in the future.